cloudant-labs/data-flow-examples/spark-on-watson-studio/animaldb-scala-load-to-dashdb.md

 ### 1. Create a Scala notebook to load the Cloudant data

-1. Log in to Data Science experience at http://datascience.ibm.com.
+1. Log in to Watson Studio at https://dataplatform.ibm.com.
 2. Create a new notebook, specifying a name, description, Spark service to use, Scala 2.11, and Spark 2.1.
 3. Paste the following statement into the first cell, and then click **Run**.
    This command contains SQLContext which is the entry point into all functionality in Spark SQL and is necessary to